 black screen of

-Black screens are more serious, and the most serious of all the total dead screens , cover below, or just the screen is dead (only) ( not to mention beep or blink codes (from caps lock led) covered here.)
+The next ( not to mention beep codes or blink codes (from caps lock led) covered here.)

 For Blue Screens Of Death?
 (BSOD, backup one page or hit home ICON above, the same is true with windows is only dead or can not log in to Windows.
 If you get text on the screen at power on, hit HOME button.